uclh-criu/learning-datascience/documents/terminology-dictionary-health-data-uclh.md

-# acronym & terminology dictionary for UCLH data fellows
+# terminology & acronym dictionary for UCLH data fellows

 Links & brief explanation for those working with data on UCLH systems & generally.

-Please submit suggestions.
+Suggestions welcome.

 <!-- for comments that won't appear online -->